 Williams added the family wants to plan a vigil or memorial for her and details will be released soon.

 Black’s death is a part of an epidemic of crimes against transgender people, particularly black transgender women.
 According to the Transgender Law Center, she is one of six black transgender women found dead in the last week.

-She is the 21st transgender person killed this year, compared to the at least 27 total killed in 2019, according to the Human Rights Campaign.
+She is the 21st transgender person killed this year, compared to at least 27 total killed in 2019, according to the Human Rights Campaign.